Hadaa Sendoo

+Sendoo was elected a full member of the Mongolian Academy of Humanities and received an Achievement Award in 2010 in the USA.
+His most recent publication in Mongolian is The Road Is Not Completed, released in Ulaanbaatar in 2011.
+He has been nominated for the 2012 International Peace Award.

 Roots

-Hadaa Sendoo was born in 1961 in Southern Mongolia, today's Inner Mongolia, and grew up in Shiiliigool.
+Hadaa Sendoo was born in 1961 in Southern Mongolia, today's Inner Mongolia (now part of China), and grew up in Shiliingol.
 His father was the head of a theatre, and his mother was a drama actor.
 Sendoo has lived in Ulan Bator, the capital of Mongolia, since 1991.

 Early years

 When Hadaa Sendoo was very young, his father moved his family to southern Mongolia, near the Dalan Har Mountains, where Hadaa spent his childhood.
-He studied old Mongolian and also Chinese at the local high school, but tired of the school curriculum, he later returned to the steppe for a nomadic life until 1984, when his father recommended that he should enter an art institute, where he soon served as an editorial assistant.
+He studied old Mongolian and Chinese at the local high school but, tiring of the school curriculum, he returned to a nomadic life on the steppe.
+He remained on the steppe until 1984, when his father recommended that he should enter an art institute.
+He did so and soon served there as an editorial assistant.

-The young Hadaa has had the opportunity to read a lot of Mongolian literature - certainly the classics, and thus epics, including the Jangar, Books of Mongolian Folk Songs, and also Modernist Poetry (Shuleg).
+The young Hadaa had the opportunity to read a lot of Mongolian literature - certainly the classics, and thus epics, including the Jangar, Books of Mongolian Folk Songs, and also Modernist Poetry (Shuleg).

 In 1989, he published his first collection of poems The Nomadic Songs and Moonlight.

-In 1991, he moved to Northern Mongolia and ever since has lived in Ulaanbaatar, the capital of Mongolia, where he teaches at the university as a professor of literature, and did research on Mongolian folk literature, including folk songs, and in Mongolian mythology.
+In 1991, he moved to Northern Mongolia and ever since has lived in Ulaanbaatar, the capital of Mongolia, where he teaches at the university as a professor of literature.
+His research has included Mongolian folk literature, including folk songs, and Mongolian mythology.

 In 1996, Hadaa Sendoo published his first collection of poems written in Cyrillic new Mongolian.
 In 1998, He joined the Mongolian Writers Union.
-In 1999, Hadaa and his friends co-founded a cultural magazine called The World's Mongolians (a Mongolian - English bilingual edition) that is published in Mongolia.
-In the summer of the same year, Hadaa and his bosom friend S. Tserendorj, who is also a Mongolian poet, organized the first Asian Poetry Festival in Ulaanbaatar.
+In 1999, Hadaa and his friends co-founded a cultural magazine called The World's Mongolians (a Mongolian - English bilingual edition) published in Mongolia.
+In the summer of the same year, Hadaa and his friend, Mongolian poet S. Tserendorj, organized the first Asian Poetry Festival in Ulaanbaatar.

-Hadaa has won the Athens City Hall Prize and the 2nd Olympics of Culture Prize (Athens,1999).
+Hadaa won the Athens City Hall Prize and the 2nd Olympics of Culture Prize (Athens,1999).

 He has taught at the National University of Mongolia.